ibm-cloud-docs/app-configuration/ac-near-realtime-updates.md

 # Near real-time configuration collection
 {: #ac-near-realtime-updates}

 Near real-time resource configuration collection is a capability of Configuration Aggregator that supplements scheduled reconciliation by reacting to changes as they happen.
 Instead of waiting for the next periodic reconciliation cycle, Configuration Aggregator listens for configuration change events published by IBM Cloud services through Activity Tracker Event Routing.
-When a resource is created, modified, or deleted, the relevant event is forwarded to your {{site.data.keyword.appconfig_short}} instance and the affected resource record is updated within minutes.
+When a resource is created, modified, or deleted, the relevant event is forwarded to your {{site.data.keyword.appconfig_short}} instance and the affected resource record is updated within a few minutes.
 This allows governance and compliance tooling to act on current configuration state rather than potentially stale data.
 {: shortdesc}

 Near real-time resource collection is available only on the Standard and Enterprise plans.